-As you probably know, the 7 chakras are a series of energy centers located in different parts of the body.
+As you probably know, the 7 chakras are a series of energy centers located in different parts of the body along with your root chakra.

 However, if you’re like most people, you probably don’t know how to work productively with your root chakra.